This post has been updated on October 14th, 2020

-London is an amazing street art scenario, that’s why we are talking about the London Street photography locations.
-Schoreditch is absolutely one of the best photo spot for street art in London.
+London is an amazing street art scenario, that’s why we are talking about London Street photography locations.
+Shoreditch is absolutely one of the best photo spots for street art in London.

 Our post about London street photography location is not just devoted to Graffiti art, it is a proper way to find the best places where take amazing shots.
 If you are looking for more charming prettiest streets in London, we will give you a proper itinerary as well.